andresilva8624/Note-Taker/README.md

 ## Description

 The assignment was to modify the starter code to create an application called Note Taker that can be used to write and save notes.
-The application will use Express.js bacj end and will save and retrieve note date from a JSON file
+The application will use Express.js back end and will save and retrieve note date from a JSON file.
 The application’s front was already created.
 The front end and back end are now connected.
 Application has been deployed to Heroku.
 Enjoy! 😀

 - [Installation](#installation)